-- If the jitter in the 60 Hz Beam Sync signal from the Line Synchronization box was truly random and the average 60 Hz frequency was stable over the run, the results in column 3 should be the same.
-The measurements suggest non-random components in the 60 Hz signal. - The structure of the 60 Hz signal can be investigated by plotting consecutive measurements of Stable duration from the 120 Hz Pair, 240 Hz Quartet, or 120 Hz Toggle data.
+- If the jitter in the 60 Hz Beam Sync signal was truly random and the average 60 Hz frequency was stable over the run, the results in column 3 should be the same.
+The measurements suggest non-random components in the 60 Hz signal. - The structure of the 60 Hz signal can be investigated by plotting consecutive measurements of Stable duration from the 120 Hz Pair.
+240 Hz Quartet, or 120 Hz Toggle data.
+Each of these contain exactly one 60 - duration from the 120 Hz Pair, 240 Hz Quartet, or 120 Hz Toggle data.
 Each of these contain exactly one 60 Hz period in the pattern, so the variation measurements of 60 Hz are cycle to cycle. - Figure 27 shows the first 160 measurements from the 120 Hz Pair mode run.
 A periodic structure is clearly visible in the 60 Hz signal. - Figure 28 shows measurements from the 120 Hz Pair mode for several 8.3 second intervals across the run.
 A slow shift in the average is visible which increases the measured variation (sigma) in Stable duration.
 Note that the entire run is 83 seconds long. - • - Figure 29 shows measurements from the entire 30 Hz Quartet mode run.
 Large variations in the average are apparent (~100μs => 0.6% of 60 Hz period).
 This results in the large 27.8 μs sigma detected in the Stable duration.
 Note that this run is 333 seconds long (4x the 120 Hz Pair mode).
 A longer run is more likely to detect such an excursion in the average value of the 60 Hz period.